-One aspect of some of the practice-builders' techniques that I do not care for is the concept of "selling services."
-I'm sad to say that this practice is more related to a doctor's concern with insurance coverage than it is with the patient's needs.
-The problem is not new and certainly isn't limited to chiropractic.
-Unfortunately, it is also aggravated by our current third-party payment system.
+One aspect of some of the practicebuilders' techniques that I do not care for is the concept of "selling services."
+I'm sad to say that this practice is more American Medical Association.
+Many related to a doctor's concern with insurance coverage than it is with the patients needs.
+The problem is not new and certainly is not limited to chiropractic.
+Unfortunately, it is also aggravated by our third party payment system.

-This system can sometimes make the provision of health care services at an appropriate cost a special challenge to practitioners.
-But the good news is that meeting that challenge also happens to be one of the best practice-building techniques I can recommend!
-Chiropractors should seek to serve patients and get them well as quickly as possible, rather than encouraging the kind of malingering or exploitation that all too often can characterize the pattern of usage under the third-party payment system.
+This system can sometimes make the provision of healthcare services at an appropriate cost a special challenge to practitioners.
+But the good news is that idea, a new understanding and that, meeting that challenge also happens to be one of the best practice building techniques I can recommend!
+Chiropractors should seek to serve patients and get them well as quickly as possible, rather than encouraging the kind of malingering or exploitation that all to often can characterize the pattern of usage under the third party payment system.

-Pr.
-Williams, you must realize that you are a controversial figure in chiropractic due to your long-time association with the D.E.
+Dr. Williams, you must realize that you are a controversial figure in chiropractic due to your long time association with the D.E.
 Movement.
 Do you believe your relationship with D.E. conflicts in any way with your position as a leader in the chiropractic profession?

 A: The controversial aspects of Sid E. Williams began a long time before the D.E.
 Movement began!
-Back in 1954 the administration of Palmer College of Chiropractic became upset with my enthusiasm and dedication to the ideals of chiropractic, ideals I had gleaned from B. J. Palmer, himself.
-In fact, a medical doctor on the Palmer School staff at that time labelled me as "the last of the chiropractic diehards!"
+Back in 1954 the administration of Palmer College of Chiropractic became upset with my enthusiasm and dedication to the ideals I had gleaned from B.J.
+Palmer, himself.
+In fact, a medical doctor on the Palmer School staff at the time labeled me as "the last of the chiropractic diehards!"
 There is no doubt that I am a conservative in matters related to chiropractic.
 Being a conservative does not mean that I am a believer in stagnation.
-Ordered growth is the hallmark of the intellect each of us chiropractic!
-They forgot our strengths in their concern over our developing profession's image so often sullied by the American Medical Association.
-Many chiropractors therefore abandoned our heritage for social acceptance at the expense of principle.
-They sought to adopt the TV image of medicine while ignoring medicine's shortcomings and chiropractic's strengths.
-While convenient, this practice did not serve to advance the best interests of our patients.
+Ordered growth is the hallmark of the intellect each of us possesses.